 how much is too much tequila?

-adding more than 3 tbsp (or 2 full shots) of tequila will make the filling less stable. as in, it might be too runny to slice as a pie. why?
+adding more than 3 tablespoon (or 2 full shots) of tequila will make the filling less stable. as in, it might be too runny to slice as a pie. why?

 still looking for a boozier bite? throw in an actual margarita to go with your slice of no bake margarita pie!